PaulleDemon/AWS-deployment/django-channels.md

 ...
 ```

-You might have to go to redis security group and allow EC2 instance to access it.
+You might have to go to the Redis security group and allow the EC2 instance to access it.

 ### 2. Connecting through config file(recommended)